-In 2020, GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, which creates a single model for SBITA accounting by requiring entities to begin reporting assets and liabilities for agreements previously considered operating expenses.
-This guidance applies to contracts that convey control of the right to use another party's information technology software for a specified period of time in an exchange or exchange-like transaction, without the transfer of ownership of the asset.
+Subscription-Based Information Technology Arrangements (SBITA), are contracts that convey control of the right to use another party's information technology software for a specified period in an exchange or exchange-like transaction, without the transfer of ownership of the asset.
 The subscription term is the period that LES has a noncancellable right to use the underlying asset.
-LES has identified various arrangements that qualify for the new accounting treatment, under GASB Statement No. 96, which were implemented effective January 1, 2023.
-SBITA assets and liabilities are reported at present value using LES' incremental borrowing rate unless otherwise noted in the contract terms.
-SBITA assets are reported in utility plant and SBITA liabilities are reported as software liabilities on the Balance Sheet.
+SBITA assets and liabilities are reported at the present value using LES' incremental borrowing rate unless otherwise noted in the contract terms.
+SBITA assets are reported in utility plant and SBITA liabilities are reported as software liabilities on the Statement of Net Position.